onprema/sign_printer/README.md

 # Formatting

-This app uses `black` for code linting.
+This app uses `black` for code formatting.
 To install `black`, run the following command:

 ```
 pip install black
 ```

-To lint the code, run the following command:
+To format the code, run the following command:

 ```
 black sign_printer